aument-lang/aument/docs/cmdline.md

 # Command line options

-aulang can be invoked in the following way:
+aument can be invoked in the following way:

 ```
-aulang [command] [options] file...
+aument [command] [options] file...
 ```

-This section documents aulang's commands.
+This section documents aument's commands.

 The section below was generated automatically (devs: *gen_help.py*).
 Please don't modify it by hand!